 Castor oil can cause extreme nausea, vomiting, and diarrhea.
 These symptoms could lead to dehydration.
 One of castor oil’s most common uses is as a laxative.
 It’s these “laxative qualities” that are the reason it can work for inducing labor too.
 It can cause little spasms of the uterine muscles, which could lead to contractions and labor.
 When castor oil is part of a drink called “the midwives brew” in conjunction with other ingredients it may be less likely to cause digestive symptoms.

 Yuummm….pineapple!
-Eating pineapple to bring on labor is probably one of the most common folk remedies you will hear while pregnant.
+Eating fresh pineapple to bring on labor is probably one of the most common folk remedies you will hear while pregnant.
 Pineapple is thought to induce labor because it contains the enzyme bromelain.
 However, when it comes to inducing labor naturally unfortunately research does not support this.

 And, yes, pineapple is a safe food to consume throughout pregnancy.
-Either way, pineapple is a super healthy snack during pregnancy.
+Either way, fresh pineapple is a super healthy snack during pregnancy.
 It contains essential nutrients like folate, magnesium, and vitamins C and B6!
 So, feel free to grab a bowl of pineapple and start snacking if you want to give this a try anyway.
 Best paired with something like yogurt, especially if you have gestational diabetes to better manage your blood sugar.